singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 folder: docs
 ---

 A Singularity Recipe is the driver of a custom build, and the starting point for designing any custom container.
 It includes specifics about installation software, environment variables, files to add, and container metadata.
-You can even write a help section, or define modular components in the container called <a href="/apps"></a> based on the <a href="https://containers-ftw.github.io/SCI-F/" target="_blank">Standard Container Integration Format (SCI-F)</a>.
+You can even write a help section, or define modular components in the container called <a href="/apps"></a> based on the <a href="https://sci-f.github.io/" target="_blank">Scientific Filesystem</a>.

 {% include toc.html %}